luksamuk/LandOfLisp/README.md

 It's an excellent book for a lisper; you should definitely buy it.

+## Important notes

+Since everything was implemented under Emacs+SLIME using SBCL as default implementation, it is obvious that not everything on the book will work flawlessly, specially the web server implementation.

+There are plenty of notes about it on the files, but it may be worth saying it here once more.

+The streams and web server implementations, which made heavy use of CLISP extensions, were tweaked to use the `usocket` system.

+The web server implementation, though, is not consistent and does not play well with modern browsers, therefore I used `hunchentoot` in order to serve and handle URLs on Dice of Doom.

+Both of these systems can be obtained from *Quicklisp*, so if you're a newbie with not much experience, you should definitely start by setting up Quicklisp along with your favorite Common Lisp implementation.

+Links to this awesome Quicklisp tool (by Zach Beane) and to `usocket` and `hunchentoot` (both by Eitaro Fukamachi) documentations are available below.

 ## Relation of files

 Files listed as per order of creation.